Dependent Care Account Eligible Expenses

 Nanny Expenses

-Yes, to the extent the expense is attributable to dependent care expenses and expenses of household services attributable in part to care of qualifying individual.
+Yes, if the expense is for dependent care and household services related to the care of the qualifying individual.

 Overnight Camp